dilkhush/request_throttler/README.md

 create a method to use before filter for you all requests to check the threshold for you apis use this mehtod:

+    $ include RequestThrottler # in your applicatio controller
     $ threshold?(key) # true or false

 If its value true then take action. the key can be request user system ip or access_token